istio/istio.io/content/blog/2019/mesh-federation/index.md

 - use **standard Istio mechanisms** such as gateways, virtual services, destination rules, RBAC.
 - use **standard Istio installations**, no specific support for mesh federation is required.
-- **ad-hoc cluster _pairing_** at any time.
+- **ad hoc cluster _pairing_** at any time.
 The owners of the clusters can install Istio and operate it independently, and decide to connect the clusters at some later point in time.
 - **private gateways for cross-cluster communication**, with dedicated certificates and private keys.
 Only the gateways trust each other, there is no trust between sidecars from different clusters.